RustyRoad/RustyRoad/README.md

     - Web servers are not extensible or customizable, because most languages are not as extensible or customizable as Rust.
     - Web servers are not a joy to use, because most languages are not as fun to use as Rust.

 ## 💡 Idea / Solution <a name = "idea"></a>

-CrabbyRails is a framework written in Rust that is based on Ruby on Rails.
-It is designed to provide the familiar conventions and ease of use of Ruby on Rails, while also taking advantage of the performance and efficiency of Rust.
+Rusty Road is a framework written in Rust that is based on Ruby on Rocket.
+It is designed to provide the familiar conventions and ease of use of Ruby on Rocket, while also taking advantage of the performance and efficiency of Rust.

-## 🦀 What is CrabbyRails <a name = "crabby_rails"></a>
+## 🦀 What is Rusty Road <a name = "Rusty_Rocket"></a>

-CrabbyRails is a framework written in Rust that is based on Ruby on Rails.
-It is designed to provide the familiar conventions and ease of use of Ruby on Rails, while also taking advantage of the performance and efficiency of Rust.
+Rusty Road is a framework written in Rust that is based on Ruby on Rocket.
+It is designed to provide the familiar conventions and ease of use of Ruby on Rocket, while also taking advantage of the performance and efficiency of Rust.

-CrabbyRails is intended to offer developers a powerful and reliable platform for building web applications using Rust, and its name incorporates a rust-themed crab pun in a playful and memorable way.
+Rusty Road is intended to offer developers a powerful and reliable platform for building web applications using Rust, and its name incorporates a rust-themed crab pun in a playful and memorable way.

-### Understanding CrabbyRails
+### Understanding Rusty Road

-Crabby Rails currently works with the Rocket web framework, the Diesel ORM, the Tera template engine, the SASS asset pipeline, and the PostgreSQL database.
+Rusty Rocket currently works with the Rocket web framework, the Diesel ORM, the Tera template engine, the SASS asset pipeline, and the PostgreSQL database.
 It also uses the dotenv crate to manage environment variables, and it uses the dotenv-linter crate to lint environment variables.

-Because Crabby Rails uses the Rocket web framework, the architecture is not exactly MVC
+Because Rusty Rocket uses the Rocket web framework, the architecture is not exactly MVC

 ## ⛓️ Dependencies / Limitations <a name = "limitations"></a>

-- Rust is a relatively new language, and it is not as mature as Ruby on Rails.
+- Rust is a relatively new language, and it is not as mature as Ruby on Rocket.
-- Rust is not as easy to use as Ruby on Rails.
+- Rust is not as easy to use as Ruby on Rocket.
 - Rust has a borrow checker, which can make it difficult to use.

 ## 🚀 Future Scope <a name = "future_scope"></a>